Your mind – Secret of a Healthy Diet – Believe in what you’re eating!

-A look at the mysterious power of the placebo effect and the role the mind can play on our bodies.
+A look at the mysterious power of the placebo effect, and the role the mind can play on our bodies.

 First doctor: “This morning for breakfast he requested something called ‘wheat germ, organic honey and tiger’s milk.’”

-But here’s where food allergies gets interesting: many people who go gluten-free feel better even though they don’t have celiac disease.
+But here’s where food allergies gets interesting.
+Many people who go gluten-free feel better even though they don’t have celiac disease.
 What’s more, as Joseph Murray, a prominent gastroenterologist, and author of a book on gluten has noted: “when they go back to eating wheat they feel worse again.”

 How can this be?
 Well, one practical reason is simply that when people give up gluten they end up eating less of anything.
 And for people with digestive problems, eating less can make them feel better.

-But there’s a psychological explanation too.
+But there’s a psychological mind explanation too.
 Peter Gibson at Monash University in Australia conducted a study in which people were given high-gluten, low-gluten, and no-gluten – placebo – diets, without knowing which they were on.
 All of the diets, even the no-gluten one, caused intestinal problems – and to a similar degree.

 The psychiatrist, Laurence Kirmayer, has taken this idea further and places placebos within a symbolic and ritual healing frame.
 ‘Placebo effects have broader social roots through word of mouth, advertising and popular culture.’
 In other words, if everyone around you is saying salt gives you headaches, then it quite likely will do so.
 Researchers have also found that paying more for the medicine – or the anti allergy food – or even packing it in certain colors, can increase its ‘power’ in the eyes of the patient.
-Amazingly, ‘sham’ acupuncture and even sham surgery has been shown to produce results not only as good as the ‘real thing’ but even a little bit better!
+Amazingly, ‘sham’ acupuncture and even sham surgery produces results not only as good as the ‘real thing’ but even a little bit better!